 Any scripts in the scripts/per-once directory on the datasource will be run only once.
+Changes to the instance will not force a re-run.
+The only way to re-run these scripts is to run the clean subcommand and reboot.
 Scripts will be run in alphabetical order.
 This module does not accept any config keys.